 - holding internal discussions on the matter;

-- developing an Anti-slavery Policy (to be approved by the firm’s Business Risk Committee on an annual basis); and
+- developing an Anti-slavery Policy (to be approved by the firm’s Risk and Compliance Committee on an annual basis); and

 - identifying standards (set out below) against which to assess our progress on slavery and human trafficking issues.